GrieferAtWork/KOSmk4/readme.md

 <a name="building_3rd_party_programs"></a>
-## Building 3rd party programs
+## Building 3rd Party Programs

 Like already mentioned in [Ported Applications](#applications), building 3rd party programs/libraries for use with KOS is done by invoking the `$PROJPATH/kos/misc/make_utility.sh` script.

 I'd also like to recommend that you *dont* run `make_utility.sh` as root.
 While I'm doing my best to get utilities to behave and not try to copy files into host system paths, given that these aren't my projects, I can't guaranty that some of them might still try to do this in certain situations.
-As such, running `make_utility.sh` as a normal user, 3rd party configure+make scripts won't be able to modify/write files in host system paths.
+As such, by running `make_utility.sh` as a normal user, 3rd party configure+make scripts won't be able to modify/write files in host system paths.

 However, building 3rd party programs sometimes requires additional utilities to be installed.
 In most cases, these utilities can be read from error messages, however here's a list of some that you'll be needing for quite a few of them: